alexstorer/iqss-text-organizer/README.md

 a) select

 SYNTAX:
-select tag [TAG]		selects all documents that are tagged with TAG *select all			selects all documents
+* select tag [TAG] --- selects all documents that are tagged with TAG
+* (select all) --- selects all documents
-*select where [FIELD]=[VALUE]	selects all documents with metadata field FILED matching value VALUE *select containing TERM		selects all documents that contain a given word TERM
+* (select where [FIELD]=[VALUE]) --- selects all documents with metadata field FILED matching value VALUE
+* (select containing TERM) --- selects all documents that contain a given word TERM

-*unsupported in version 0
+(unsupported in version 0)

 b) export

 SYNTAX:
-export files			exports the full text of all selected documents to a directory *export tdm			exports a term-document matrix for all selected documents to a file
+* export files --- exports the full text of all selected documents to a directory
+* (export tdm) --- exports a term-document matrix for all selected documents to a file

-*unsupported in version 0
+(unsupported in version 0)